Skip to main content

 Additional costs

-You may need to cover additional costs which are not included in your tuition fees.
-These could include travel expenses and the costs of materials.
-For a list of general equipment needed for all UAL courses, visit our living expenses and additional costs page.
+You may need to cover additional costs which are not included in your tuition fees, such as materials and equipment specific to your course.
+For a list of general digital equipment you may need (and how you can borrow equipment), visit our Study costs page.

 Accommodation

-Find out about accommodation options and how much they will cost.
+Find out about accommodation options and how much they will cost, and other living expenses you'll need to consider.

 Scholarships, bursaries and awards